-Release of the Omni-ATAC protocol and comparison of its performance along with ATAC-seq and Fast-ATAC reproduced the failure to generate good quality data of the former two protocols in KCs.
-Corces et al., highlighted the

-issues in generating good quality data with low signal-to-noise ratios in this cell type.
-The release of Omni-ATAC proving excellent performance in KCs has opened a real avenue to explore the chromatin landscape in lesional and uninvolved psoriasis biopsies for the continuation of this project.
+Release of the Omni-ATAC protocol and comparison of its performance with ATAC-seq and Fast-ATAC reproduced the failure of the earlier two protocols to generate good quality data in KCs.
+However, the excellent performance of Omni-ATAC in KCs has opened a real avenue to explore the chromatin landscape in lesional and uninvolved psoriasis biopsies for the continuation of this project.

 Characterisation of the effect of preservative techniques in the chromatin landscape

-The use of clinical samples sometimes involves logistical limitations that require of sample preservation.
-At the time of starting this thesis Oxford Genomic Center at the WCHG has implemented the use of DSP as a compatible fixative with microfluidics-based scRNA-seq methods, being of interest to test the ability of this fixative to perform well in ATAC (Attar2018).
-Alternatively cryopreservation of PBMCs had historically been used but formal assessment of the effect of this process in the chromatin landscape of the different cell types had not yet been conducted.
+The use of clinical samples sometimes involves logistical limitations that require sample preservation.
+At the time of starting this thesis the Oxford Genomics Centre at the WCHG had implemented the use of DSP as a compatible fixative for microfluidics-based scRNA-seq methods.
+It was therefore of interest to test the ability of this fixative to perform well in ATAC (Attar2018).
+Alternatively, cryopreservation of PBMCs had historically been used but formal assessment of the effect of this process on the chromatin landscape of different cell types had not yet been conducted.

 DSP fixed samples presented overall lower abundance of NFF, when compared to the fresh and frozen libraries.
-Interestingly, DSP performed very poorly in the two cell types from CTL1, which presented extremely low abundance of NFF and predominance of NBF.
-Interestingly, despite the abundance of di-nucleosome fragments in these two samples, the chromatin structure across the TSS failed to reproduce the position of the TSS flanking nucleosome, which could be due to nucleosome displacement, as DSP does not cross-link DNA to proteins.
-Since this effect was only observed for CTL1, problems inappropriate performance of the fixation protocol on that particular day may be the cause.
+DSP performed very poorly in the two cell types from CTL1, which presented extremely low abundance of NFF and predominance of NBF.
+Interestingly, despite the abundance of di-nucleosome fragments in these two samples, the chromatin structure across the TSS failed to reproduce the position of the TSS flanking nucleosomes, which could be due to nucleosome displacement, as DSP does not cross-link DNA to proteins.
+Since this effect was only observed for CTL1, problems relating to inappropriate performance of the fixation protocol on that particular day may be the cause.

 After removing the CTL1 samples, consideration of the chromatin accessibility landscape in all the remaining samples clearly showed that the differences by condition were greater that the differences between individuals.

-This was confirmed by perming differential analysis, which revealed a moderate number of DARs when comparing fixed or frozen to the fresh reference ATAC-seq.
+This was confirmed by performing differential analysis, which revealed a moderate number of DARs when comparing fixed or frozen to the fresh reference ATAC-seq.
 As expected, CD14+monocytes appeared to be more sensitive to cryopreservation than tCD4+ cells and present greater differences in the chromatin accessibility landscape when compared to fresh samples.

-The results here presented could be limited by the borderline quality of some of the libraries, as previously explained, which was intrinsic to the issues of consistency in performance of the ATAC-seq protocol and could be distorting the findings to some extent.
+The results presented here could be limited by the borderline quality of some of the libraries, as previously explained, which was due to the issues of consistency intrinsic to the ATAC-seq protocol, and could be distorting the findings to some extent.
 Nevertheless, this study still provides some useful information regarding the effect of using DSP in sorted cell populations or cryopreserved PBMCs.
-Depending of the sample size foreseen in each particular study, the aim to perform paired ATAC and scRNA-seq based on microfluidics methods in the same samples and the final biological question, these two preservative protocols could be considered for implementation.
-Additionally, as the ATAC-seq protocol has been improved, the ability to perform ATAC in frozen tissues and formaldehyde samples has also been successfully conducted and can be considered when establishing the experimental design (Corces2017; Chen2016).
+Depending on the sample size foreseen in each particular study, if the aim is to perform paired ATAC and scRNA-seq based on microfluidics methods in the same samples, and the final biological question, these two preservative protocols could be considered for implementation.
+Additionally, as the ATAC-seq protocol has been improved, ATAC has also been successfully conducted in frozen tissues and formaldehyde samples and can be considered when establishing the experimental design (Corces2017; Chen2016).
 In this thesis, since the sample size was limited and the main question was to assess the chromatin landscape as close as possible to in vivo disease conditions, fresh cells were used to generate the results presented in the following two chapters.

 Conclusions